 The ferry takes you to the port of Furna.
 There, disembarking in front of the massive mountain wall is one of the most impressive moments in Brava.
 Most travellers – thus on the ferry I took, I was the only tourist… – stay in Vila Nova Sintra, a romantic, picturesque place with adorable little houses lining charming narrow streets.
 To get here, you can take one of the Aluguers, the private taxis waiting at the port.
 Having your accommodation send an Aluguer for you is certainly a good option.
 A ride to Vila Nova Sintra should be around 6 €uro.

 Vila Nova Sintra – named, obviously, after Sintra in Portugal – is said to be the prettiest town in all of Cape Verde.
 I don’t know about that, but it is certainly very picturesque and well-maintained.
-Also, it deems a bit wealthier than other parts which is correct.
+Also, it is deemed a bit wealthier than other parts, which is correct.
 As I pointed out in the main post, there are many Cape Verdians in the diaspora sending either money to the homeland or coming back to retire.
 Therefore, the old colonial houses were restored and kept in good condition.

-The town’s very tranquil center is the Praça Eugénio Tavares with a statue of this island’s most famous son.
+The town’s very tranquil center is the Praça Eugénio Tavares, with a statue of this island’s most famous son.

-The island is called Ilha das Flores – which translates to Isle of flowers – for a reason: It is gorgeous and overgrown with lush greenery and many…flowers.
+The island is called Ilha das Flores – which translates to Isle of Flowers – for a reason: It is gorgeous and overgrown with lush greenery and many…flowers.

 You should cherish that by hiking.